nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 5. Type the command in the command box and press Enter to execute it. </br>
    e.g. typing help and pressing Enter will open the help window. </br>
    Here are some commands you can try:
-   * m add c/CS2100 m/Computer Organisation mc/4 : Adds the module called Computer Organisation with the module code CS2100 into the module list.
+   * `m add c/CS2100 m/Computer Organisation mc/4` : Adds the module called Computer Organisation with the module code CS2100 into the module list.
-   * m delete 1 : Deletes the 1st module shown in the displayed module list.
+   * `m list` : Lists all modules stored in the module list.
-   * m list : Lists all modules stored in the module list.
+   * `m delete 1` : Deletes the 1st module shown in the displayed module list.
-   * exit : Exits the app.
+   * `exit` : Exits the app.

 6. Refer to the [Features](#features) below for details of each command.